 - My son did not get injured (not even a scratch or scrape).Easy lean turn mechanism specially made for toddlers.

 - Lightweight: although it doesn’t fold, it is easy to take the t-bar off and transport it.

-In my humble opinion, after watching my son enjoy riding safely hours and hours with this scooter, I think that you will not regret buying it for toddlers of age 3 to 5.
+In my humble opinion, after watching my son enjoy riding safely for hours and hours with this scooter, I think that you will not regret buying it for toddlers of ages 3 to 5.
 For other options for bigger kids, see our list here.